Sijia-Hu-1158997/Sijia-Hu-1158997/README.md

 ### Hi there 👋

+- Passionate about exploring the intersection of technology and real-world applications.
+- Excited to learn and apply new concepts in software development and problem-solving.
+- Open to collaboration and eager to contribute to innovative projects.
+- Looking forward to sharing my journey and progress with you through this repository.

 <!--
 **Sijia-Hu-1158997/Sijia-Hu-1158997** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.